MayVoong1/Defi_IA/README.md

 - [🏆 Performance](#-performance)

 ## ☀ Introduction
-This project was part of a Kaggle competition between students that took place between november of 2020 and january of 2021.
+This project was part of the 5th edition of "Defi IA" organised for students from french-speaking universities.
+The competition took place between november of 2020 and january of 2021 on the well-known platform Kaggle.
 The aim was to assign a job to a job description.
-A REMPLIR
+To resolve this multiclass Machine Learning problem, we had to be aware that the data set is imbalanced and that A REMPLIR

 ## 🗃 Dataset